opf/openproject/doc/operation_guides/packager/installation-guide-ce.md

 # Post-Install Configuration

 After the installation of the OpenProject package the system has to be configured to use this package and operate the OpenProject application.
-Therefore the package includes aconfiguration wizard which can be started using the following command.
+Therefore the package includes a configuration wizard which can be started using the following command.

     openproject-ce configure

 Side note: The installer supports the configuration of necessary SSL connections too.
 If required the corresponding SSL certificates (incl. keys) have to be placed on the machine.

-OpenProject command line tool
+# OpenProject command line tool

 The openproject package comes with a command line tool to help manage important configuration settings.
-To see all possible command options of this tool type sudo openproject.
+To see all possible command options of this tool type `sudo openproject-ce`.

     admin@openproject-demo:~# sudo openproject-ce
     Usage: